-Land Development Activity - construction activity including cleaning, grading, excavating, soil disturbance or disturbing less than one acre of total land area that is part of a larger common plan of development or sale, even though multiple separate and distinct land development activities may take place at different times on different placement of fill that results in land disturbance of equal to or greater than one acre (see 2Note), or activities for construction activities that result in land disturbance equal to or greater than one acre, or activities disturbance to conform to local standards which may be stricter than the standards set forth in the state regulations.
-Many communities regulate land disturbance activities of more than 5000 square feet (1/8 3 A community should review the local site plan, subdivision, zoning and erosion & sediment control disturbing less than one acre if they are part of a larger common plan of development or sale or in a acre), with an exemption if the amount of impervious cover created does not exceed 1000 square feet. laws and ordinances to see if there are minimum land disturbance requirements already specified in those laws.
-To meet the SPDES guidelines under GP-02-02, the municipality must require SWPPPs specified watershed.
-The municipality may wish to reduce this threshold to a lesser amount of
+Land Development Activity - construction activity including clearing, grading, excavating, soil disturbance or placement of fill that results in land disturbance of equal to or greater than one acre (see DNote), or activities disturbing less than one acre of total land area that is part of a larger common plan of development or sale, even though multiple separate and distinct land development activities may take place at different times on different schedules.

+I amount of these are minimum land disturbance requirements already specified in those laws.
+To meet the SPDES guidelines under GP-02-02, the municipality must require SWPPPs for construction activities that result in land disturbance equal to or greater than one acre, or activities disturbing less than one acre if they are part of a larger common plan of development or sale or in a specified watershed.
+The municipality may wish to reduce this threshold to a lesser amount of disturbance to conform to local standards which may be stricter than the standards set forth in the state regulations.
+Many communities regulate land disturbance activities of more than 5000 square feet (1/8 acre), with an exemption if the amount of impervious cover created does not exceed 1000 square feet.

-Landowner - the legal or beneficial owner of land, including those holding the right to purchase or lease the
+Landowner - the legal or beneficial owner of land, including those holding the right to purchase or lease the land, or any other person holding proprietary rights in the land.